GovinduKamburugamuwa/Time-Table-Management-System/README.md

 ## Features

 ### **Core Functionalities**
-- **Timetable Creation**: Automatically generate timetables based on inputs like available classrooms, teachers, and time slots.
+- **Timetable Creation**: Generate timetables based on inputs like available classrooms, teachers, and time slots.
-- **Conflict Detection**: Identifies and resolves scheduling conflicts to ensure smooth operations.
 - **Classroom Management**: Tracks and manages classroom usage and availability.
 - **User Roles and Permissions**: Role-based access control for administrators and staff.